 Depreciation is charged to profit or loss on a straight-line basis over the estimated useful lives of the individual assets.
 Items of property, plant and equipment are depreciated from the date that they are acquired, or in respect of internally constructed assets, from the date that the asset is completed and ready for us.
 Land is not depreciated.
 The estimated useful lives of various items of property, plant and equipment are as follows:

+2020 2019

-buildings 50 years;
+buildings and construction 10-30 years; 7-50 years;

-computers 4 years;
+computers 3 years; 4 years;

-vehicles 5 years;
+vehicles 6 years; 5 years;

-other 9 years.
+other 5-10 years.
+5-10 years.